 King Edward's Witley students celebrate A-level results

-15th August 2019: 38 students from King Edward’s Witley have received their A-level results this morning, marking another successful year for King Edward’s Sixth Form.
-The pupils, who had chosen the A-level programme alongside their peers taking the International Baccalaureate Diploma, are going on to a diverse range of universities, courses and futures.
+13th August 2020: 18 students from King Edward’s Witley have received their A-level results this morning, marking another successful year for King Edward’s Sixth Form.